The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Add a call-to-action button (Call Now, Learn More, Get Offer)

-Don't include phone numbers in post text—use the CTA button instead
+Don't include phone numbers in the post text—use the CTA button instead

 While the traditional Q&A section is being phased out, you can still: